wp-plugins/external-video-for-everybody/readme.txt

 shortcodes give you more control over playback options.

 **Important:** Preloading (autobuffering) preferences are supported unevenly across browers and versions of browsers.
-Safari seems to have improved in that regard, but Chrome has not.
 Depending on how many movies you serve on a single page, and on how large they are, autobuffering can significantly slow your clients' browsers, and it can also hit your bandwidth.

 For a discussion of autobuffering in html5 see: http://daringfireball.net/2009/12/html5_video_unusable